splunk/public-o11y-docs/infrastructure/mpm-arm/use-MTS-data-routing-pipeline.rst

      - Add, edit, or delete the dimensions for the MTS you want the detector to monitor.
      - Save the detector.
 #.
 Change the data routing for the original metric name so that metrics pipeline management drops the MTS associated
    with the metric.
-To learn how, see :ref:`define-data-routing`.
+To learn how, see :ref:`define-data-routing-arm`.

-Follow the instructions in the :ref:`define-data-routing` section to send the aggregated MTS to archived storage.
+Follow the instructions in the :ref:`define-data-routing-arm` section to send the aggregated MTS to archived storage.

-.. _edit-routing-exception-rule:
+.. _edit-routing-exception-rule-arm:

 Edit a routing exception rule
 --------------------------------------------------------------------------------